What diet should those who practice sport regularly follow? - breaking latest news - Breaking Latest News

 What should a person who plays sports eat, even with intense workouts every day?

-He answers Andrea Ghiselli1st level Master’s Director in Food Science and Applied Dietetics, Unitelma Sapienza, Rome (VAI AL FORUM)
+He answers Andrea Ghiselli1st level Master’s Director in Food Science and Applied Dietetics, Unitelma Sapienza, Rome (GO TO THE FORUM)

 Snack (5-10% of daily energy): foods rich in complex and simple carbohydrates and hydration.

-Lunch (25-35% of daily energy): if followed by training it must be easily digestible, rich in carbohydrates and consumed at least 2-3 hours before.
+Lunch (25-35% of daily energy): if it is followed by training it must be easily digestible, rich in carbohydrates and consumed at least 2-3 hours before.
 Pasta or rice, served with light sauces or with oil and grated cheese; a portion of vegetables (preferably cooked), fruit and a small portion of baked dessert.
-If the time interval between lunch and sporting activity is at least 3-4 hours, a portion of steamed or boiled meat or fish can also be added and seasoned with a little oil.
+If the time interval between lunch and sporting activity is at least 3-4 hours, a portion of meat or fish, steamed or boiled and seasoned with a little oil, can also be added.

 Snack (5-10% of daily energy): if it precedes physical activity, it must be easy to digest and rich in complex and simple carbohydrates.